marcusdenice/colorSchemer/README.md

 # colorSchemer
-simplle .js app for picking colors of html elements
+simple .js app for picking colors of html elements